-But first of all, what actually is DMT?
+First of all, what is DMT?

 It stands for dimethlytriptamine and it is a key ingredient in the Amazonian shamanic brew ayahuasca.
 When consumed, DMT fits snuggly into the most wide and important network in the human brain: the serotonin system.
 If drunk as part of the ayahuasca brew, the experience usually lasts for 4 to 8 hours.
 If smoked, it’s action is much shorter.
 It has a peak experience of 3 to 5 minutes and fully back to baseline, or ordinary reality, in 20 to 30 minutes.

 A journey of unimaginable proportions